What is Invoice Factoring and How Does It Work?

-Business owners looking to fill gaps in cash flow or improve cash flow management usually have lots of questions about invoice factoring, but one thing that’s often overlooked is an explanation of what, exactly, it is, and what is an invoice factoring company.
+Business owners looking to fill gaps in cash flow or improve cash flow management usually have lots of questions about invoice factoring, but one thing that’s often overlooked is an explanation of what exactly it is, and what is an invoice factoring company.
 Here’s a simple explanation.

 What Is Invoice Factoring and How Is it Used?

-Invoice factoring is a form of financing where a business owner sells invoices to a factoring company for fast access to funds.
+Invoice factoring is a form of financing where a business owner sells invoices to a factoring company for quick access to funds.
 The business owner receives cash for the invoice amount, usually less any fees, ahead of the payment terms.
 The business owner’s customer, who is responsible for paying the invoice, instead pays the invoice amount to the factoring company according to the original payment terms.
 Invoice factoring also goes by the terms accounts receivable factoring or receivable financing.
 (It’s important to note that this is different from invoice financing, where a factoring company still gives a business owner cash for their invoice, but the business owner pays back the invoice amount themselves, plus a fee.
 Find out how to choose between invoice factoring vs invoice financing.)

 This simple definition doesn’t tell the whole story about factoring.
 To understand factoring and why many businesses use it, it’s helpful to understand what it is not.
 There are a lot of misconceptions about factoring that have given it a bad reputation.